 For me, it's the second one that's more important.

-When I align myself with my own truth, I stop caring about what other people have said or might say, about my truth and belief in the existence of Spirit.
+When I align myself with my truth, I stop caring about what other people have said or might say, about my reality and belief in the existence of Spirit.